Mar550/CitiBike/README.md

 # CitiBike

-CITIBIKE is an full-stack e-commerce application created with MERN stack, in the topic of e-bikes.
-The app features all the basic functionalities of an e-commerce website, including an admin panel and a stripe payment processing.
+CITIBIKE is an full-stack e-commerce application created with React JS, Node JS and Express JS.
+The app features all the basic functionalities of an e-commerce website, and is built around the topic of electric bikes.

 ## How to run the app